kescardoso/kescardoso/README.md

 def in_2021():
   if info == updated:

-    🤖 "favorite_technologies": request.data(
+    🤖 "favorites": request.data(
-        'Python, Flask, HTML, CSS, MongoDB, Bootstrap, VSCode, GitHub, Heroku, Figma, and Jasper (my cat)' ),
+        'Python, Flask, HTML, CSS, MongoDB, Bootstrap, VSCode, GitHub, Heroku, Figma, UX and Jasper (my cat)' ),
     💪 "working_on": request.data(
-        'super cool open-source projects as an intern at MLH' ),
+        'super cool collaborative open-source projects as an intern at MLH' ),
     🛠 "looking_to_collaborate_on": request.data(
         'a project/team related to Fintech, Cryptocurrency, or Data' )
     📚 "learning": request.data(
-        'Javascript and jQuery, UX, Data Science and Analytics, and how to ace online karaoke' )
+        'Javascript and jQuery, UX, Data Science, and how to ace online karaoke' )
     🦩 "fun_fact": request.data(
         'I am an Italian-Brazilian from France with a Canadian-English accent.
 I gave up placing where I come from'